 Then the fog began to clear, albeit slowly.
-I’m not a TV watcher, but I’d had to be blind and absolutely shut off off from everything around me to not at least have heard of the series where people watched in the act of watching TV.
-Apparenly, my title reminded my friend of Gogglebox, and I could see what he meant when I reflected on it.
-But then I decided to leave it as it was, just because I could.
+I’m not a TV watcher, but I’d have to be blind and absolutely shut off from everything around me to not at least have heard of the series where people are watched in the act of watching TV.
+Sounds awful, so no, I am not writing about that dreadful programme.

-All that’s a digression from the main point I plan to discuss in this piece; how people reacted to the news of my plans to become a parent.
-It’s certainly a valid way of having child, but it’s also in the minority, so it’s covered in mystery to a lot of people.
-It was to me until a couple of friends went through the process, which then gave me a lot of insight into it when I began; I was slightly ahead of the curve, although I hadn’t lived and breathed the emotional aspect of it all in the way they had.
+All that’s a digression from the point I plan to discuss in this piece; how people reacted to the news of my plans to become a parent.
+Adoption is a valid way of having children, but it’s also in the minority, so it’s coated in mystery to a lot of people.
+It was for me until a couple of friends went through the process.
+This let me be slightly ahead of the curve when I began the process.

-But I’d also spent most of my twenties – all of them, in fact – being resolutely child-free and content being so.
+But I’d also spent all of my twenties child-free, and content being so.
 A friend of mine, ever so slightly older, had her first two children young, so I was around kids from a similarly-young age.
-They were cool, for the most part; I was guiltily relieved when I could get away from the tantrums, although I did everything I could to give my friend every support – practical, emotional – I was able to.
+They were cool; I was guiltily relieved when I could get away from the tantrums, although I did everything I could to give my friend every support – practical, emotional – I was able to.

 I was also quite vocal about my lack of desire to have children.
 Why wouldn’t I be?
 I was as certain as certain could be; I did not want children.
-Some people don’t have children for their entire lives, and that can be either heartbreaking or a huge relief; some people know from a young age that they don’t want to be a parent, and never change that view for the rest of the time they spend on this tiny ball of rock.
+Some people don’t ever have children, and that can be either heartbreaking or a huge relief.

 But the news went down well, all things being equal.
 I can’t tell you the relief when I finally told my parents; for me, that was so important, and once they got past the initial shock, I was glad to know they were utterly supportive.
 They were probably quite excited as well, I suspect, at the thought of having a grandchild at last; they’re both excellent with kids, and I know they’ll be looked up to by my son.

 Telling people I appreciated was key, and I was so glad it was out in the open; it meant I could start going full steam ahead.
 That was the final hurdle, but that just shows how much I know.
 I’ve had to experience a job loss and delays in the adoption process; neither of which were overwhelming, but frustrating.
-What has made it managable has been my support network; those people around me who clearly care and want to support me.
-If I had tried to keep it a secret for whatever reason, then I would have felt like a poor friend or relation in any case.
+What has made it manageable has been my support network; those people around me who clearly care and want to support me.
+If I had tried to keep it a secret for whatever reason, then I would have felt like a poor friend or relation.